-The Graduate Certificate in eLearning Design is delivered in a flexible mode that combines innovative class scheduling and online courses to accommodate a variety of work schedules and geographical locations.
+The Graduate Certificate in Online Teaching and Learning is delivered in a flexible mode that combines innovative class scheduling and online courses to accommodate a variety of work schedules and geographical locations.
 Students should finish the program in 2 to 3 semesters.
 The following table provides an overview of the expected sequence.